souktha/souktha.github.io/software/bblk-ir/index.rst

 Next the driver allocates RC device structure, fills in the RC device operations and its information and register for service with the RC framework driver.
-In the RC device structure, I have mostly empty functions defined since the device do not need special handling.
+In the RC device structure, I have mostly empty functions defined since the device does not need special handling.
 It is only for the formality.
 I have it mapped to *RC_MAP_RC6_MCE*, but it can be changed at run-time.
 Work queue is also used for this driver for input event processing as the BH portion of interrupt handling.